-Yes.
-If your spouse owes back taxes or other federal debts, it can affect your refund, but only if you file your return jointly.
+Did you file your return jointly with your spouse?
+If so, and if your spouse owes back taxes or other federal debts, it can affect your refund.
 The interested agency can try to recover the debt using your tax refund if they are unable to do so using your spouse’s.

-If you do not want your refund to be taken away to satisfy your spouse’s debt, you can file for Injured Spouse.
-This is an IRS relief program that allows spouses to get released from responsibility to pay a debt entirely owed by their spouse.
+Why should you lose out on your refund because of your spouse’s mistakes?
+If you do not want your refund to be taken away to satisfy your spouse’s tax debt, you can file for Injured or Innocent Spouse Tax Relief.
+This is an IRS relief program that releases spouses from the responsibility to pay a debt entirely owed by their spouse.
 You can file for Injured Spouse Allocation by completing Form 8379.

-Even if your refund has been taken due to your spouse’s debt, you may be able to retrieve it by filing for Injured Spouse relief.
+Even if your refund has been taken due to your spouse’s tax debt, you may be able to retrieve it by filing for Injured or Innocent Spouse Relief.
 The following must be accurate to recover your refund:

 - You filed a joint tax return with your spouse.